anushaporeddy030697/student_internship_management/README.md

  --> Done with the pie chart in the admin page.
  --> After submitting the message in contact page by default page is getting refreshed.
+ --> Done with the UI part for the edit profile page in the student dashboard.

 </a></p>